zelosleone/financebot/README.md

 Finance supports two distinct operating modes:

 **Development Mode** (Recommended for Forking)
-- No Supabase or auth setup required - just clone and run
+- No hosted database or auth setup required - just clone and run
-- Uses local SQLite database for all data
+- Uses local SQLite plus browser cache for data
 - Auto-login as dev user - no sign-up needed
 - Unlimited queries - no rate limits
 - Supports Ollama, LM Studio, and OpenAI for LLM